zangjiucheng/tune2key/README.md

 # TUNE2KEY

-*TUNE2KEY* is an **innovative platform that transforms audio, MIDI, or PDF files into beautifully rendered sheet music**.
-(For the expert situation, achieved an onset [F1 score of 96.72%](https://arxiv.org/pdf/2010.01815), surpassing the previous state-of-the-art Onsets and Frames system, which scored 94.80%.)
+*TUNE2KEY* is an **innovative platform that transforms audio, MIDI, and PDF files into beautifully rendered sheet music**.
+(For the expert situation, achieved an onset [F1 score of 96.72%](https://arxiv.org/pdf/2010.01815), surpassing the previous state-of-the-art Onsets and Frames system, which scored 94.80%).
 Whether you're a **beginner looking to simplify a piece** or **an expert aiming for a challenge, our AI-powered tool** adjusts difficulty levels to match your needs.
-Perfect for musicians of all skill level*s, TUNE2KEY makes music creation and customization effortless.
+Perfect for musicians of all skill levels, TUNE2KEY makes music creation and customization effortless.

 ![TUNE2KEY](demo.png)